rorygleeson/solana-meme-monster/README.md

 # solana-meme-monster

-AWS SAM to setup api gateway and lambda function.

 API will return social media counts (mentions, retweets, followers etc.) related to a token (meme token) on the Solana blockchain.

+Utilises AWS infrastructure and SAM (serverless application model)

 Designed for use by degen meme token traders :-)